ncatlab/nlab-content/pages/5/0/6/1/11605/content.md

 Since [[homotopy pullbacks]] are preserved by foming [[mapping spaces]] into them, this statement holds true after evaluating on $\Sigma$ (which produces the [[Cech cohomology|Cech-]][[Deligne complexes]]).
 Forming the [[n-truncated object of an (infinity,1)-category|0-truncation]] $\tau_0$ of the result gives the differential cohomology group $H^{2k+2}(\Sigma, \mathbb{Z}(k+1)_{D})$ appearing in theorem \ref{DeligneTheorem}.

-Alternatively, first passing the 0-truncation of the diagram and then producing the pullback yields the Hodge cocycle group of prop. \ref{HodgeCyclesAsPullbackOfHolomorphic}.
+Alternatively, first passing to the 0-truncation of the diagram and then producing the pullback yields the Hodge cocycle group of prop. \ref{HodgeCyclesAsPullbackOfHolomorphic}.

 Accordingly, the statement of theorem \ref{DeligneTheorem} may equivalently be rephrased in the following more suggestive way: